AndersDeath/diary2/000-current.md

 # 09 September - Saturday - Yerevan - 345 day of immigration

 Today was a nice holiday.
 I visited my dentist.
 She healed my another tooth.
 It's cool.
 Me and Ksusha also were walking in the city center as usual.
+After that I called to Oleg finally.